Dannomac/techprivacy.net/README.md

 `jekyll serve --livereload`
 **Build for production**
 ` jekyll build`
 Contents will be in the _site directory
+**Full production build (with ad scripts)**
+`bash build.sh`
+Contents will be in the _site directory
+This build will include production only things like ad scripts

 # Contribution
 If you would like to contribute to this project, start by reading [CONTRIBUTING.md](CONTRIBUTING.md)